Why photomasks exist — and what they cost

 Why wavelength matters

 Resists, not tools, dictate wavelength.
 At 405 nm (h-line) most thin positive resists — Microposit S1805, AZ 5214E, AZ ECI 3007 — expose efficiently.
 At 365 nm (i-line) the resists that barely respond at 405 nm become available: AZ nLOF lift-off resists and the SU-8 family that microfluidics runs on.
 Dual-wavelength engines such as BEAM’s Advanced switch between the two in software, so one tool spans both resist classes with no hardware change.
+Spin curves, bake schedules and development parameters for these resists are collected in our photoresist process recipe library.

 What sets the resolution